-In the later, or rehabilitation, phase of recovery the aims change to restoring normal function.
-At this stage the effects of ice can enhance other treatments such as exercise by reducing pain and muscle spasm.
+In the later, or rehabilitation, phase of recovery the aim changes to restoring normal function.
+At this stage the effects of ice can enhance other treatments, such as exercise, by reducing pain and muscle spasm.
 This then allows better movement.
-If you have to do exercises as part of your treatment it can be useful to do them with ice in place or immediately after it is removed when the area will still be a little numb.
+If you are doing exercises as part of your treatment, it can be useful to apply an ice pack before exercise.
+This is so that after the ice pack is removed the area will still be a little numb.
+The exercises can also be done with the ice pack in place.
 This reduces pain and makes movement around the injury more comfortable.

 How do you make ice packs?

 Ice packs can be made from ice cubes in a plastic bag or wet tea towel.
 A packet of frozen peas is also ideal.
 These mould nicely and can go in and out of the freezer.
+However, frozen vegetables should not be eaten if they have been thawed and re-frozen.
 Purpose-made cold packs can also be bought from pharmacies.
-Take care when using ice and cold packs from a deep freeze.
-These are very cold and can cause ice burns quickly if used without care and proper protection.
+Take care when using ice and cold packs from a deep freeze, as they can cause ice burns quickly if used without care and proper protection.